Genome-Function-Initiative-Oxford/UpStreamPipeline/genetics/ChIP-Seq-Calibrated/README.md

 snakemake --configfile=config/analysis.yaml all --cores 4
 ```
 OPT2: SLURM
-Modify parameters of submit_upstream.sh, then submit the job as follows
+Modify parameters of submit.sh, then submit the job as follows
 ```
-sbatch submit_upstream.sh
+sbatch submit.sh
 ```